nabuhant/CustomerSegmentation/README.md

 <br>

 ### Result
-#### Hypothesis & Expected Results will include
-Areas of interest include examining the relationship between:
+#### Areas of interest & expected results will include relationships between:
 - family size and purchasing habits
 - education, income and healthier food choices
-Proposed findings and a hypothesis of results (i.e. business problem contextualized with data driven results) Analysis Ideas/Data Analysis Notes
 - How the growth of the size of the family increases their buying habits.
 - Education and healthier products